tGoh98/NPS-Kiosk/README.md

 # What is NPS-Kiosk?
-This is a web application that serves as a virtual kiosk to assist the user in finding information about the National Parks Service.
+NPS-Kiosk a web application built on Node.js and Express.js that serves as a virtual kiosk to assist the user in finding information about the National Parks Service.

 ## Features
-* Efficient usage of the National Parks API by using Node.js and ExpressJS
+* Efficient usage of the National Parks API with Vue.js and Axios
 * Intuitive, easy to navigate interface
 * Option to filter search results by state, designation, and keyword
 * Displays details about a park's visitor center, campgrounds, alerts, articles, events, news releases, and educational information (lesson plans, relevant people, and places)
 * Live deployed website on a custom Heroku domain: [http://nps-api-webapp.herokuapp.com/](http://nps-api-webapp.herokuapp.com/)
-* Hidden API key via gitignore

 ## How to run
 1. Ensure that [node js](https://nodejs.org/en/) is installed on your system